cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

   // store the ID of the client of the provider chain providerClient = clientId

+  // compute (and store) the consumer unbonding period from the provider unbonding period consumerUnbondingPeriod = ComputeConsumerUnbondingPeriod(gs.providerClientState.unbondingTime)

   // set default value for HtoVSC HtoVSC[getCurrentHeight()] = 0